Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: Proofs on mechanisms for mean estimation

 using \ref{thm:main} with $\alpha^j=b^j=\beta^j=0$ and substituting $N-1$ and $1$ for $N$ respectively.
 We then calculate $\mathbb{E}\rewardf^i_p$:

 using \ref{thm:main} with $\alpha^j=b^j=\beta^j=0$ and \ref{thm:penalty_appendix}.
 The difference between these can the be calculated as

 and is positive whenever $\lambda_i > C + \frac{N}{(N-1)^2}$, such that in these cases player $i$ is better off participating in data sharing, despite the penalties.
-If $N=2$, we instead obtain which is positive whenever $\lambda_i>C+1$. \end{proof} We now prove \ref{thm:penalty_re}: \begin{theorem} In the setting of \ref{thm:main}, the penalized game with rewards has a Nash equilbrium consisting of the strategies $\alpha^j = b^j = \beta^j = 0$ for all $j$ whenever $C > \frac{1}{(N-1)^2-1}$.
+If $N=2$, we instead obtain which is positive whenever $\lambda_i>C+1$. \end{proof} We now prove \ref{thm:penalty_re}: \begin{theorem} In the setting of \ref{thm:main}, the penalized game with rewards has a Nash equilibrium consisting of the strategies $\alpha^j = b^j = \beta^j = 0$ for all $j$ whenever $C > \frac{1}{(N-1)^2-1}$.
+Furthermore, this equilibrium maximizes the sum of all players' rewards among equilibria whenever $\lambda_i \geq 1$ for all players.

-At this equilbrium, the expected penalty $p^i(m^1, \ldots, m^N)$ paid by each player $i$ is equal to $0$, such that player $i$ is incentivized to participate in the penalized game rather than relying on their own estimate, whenever $N>2$, the other $N-1$ players participate at the honest equilibrium and $\lambda_i > \frac{N}{(N-1)^2}$. \end{theorem} \begin{proof} Analogous to the proof of \ref{thm:penalty_appendix} We have that
+At this equilibrium, the expected penalty $p^i(m^1, \ldots, m^N)$ paid by each player $i$ is equal to $0$, such that player $i$ is incentivized to participate in the penalized game rather than relying on their own estimate, whenever $N>2$, the other $N-1$ players participate at the honest equilibrium, and $\lambda_i > \frac{N}{(N-1)^2}$. \end{theorem} \begin{proof} Analogous to the proof of \ref{thm:penalty_appendix} We have that

 by inserting \ref{eqn:penalty_size} and \ref{eqn:derivative_penalty_full}.

 Similarly, assuming $b^j(x^j)=0$ for all players $j\neq i$ we get by inserting \ref{eqn:penalty_size} and \ref{eqn:derivative_penalty_full_bias}